heig-vd-dai-course/heig-vd-dai-course/10.01-evaluation-1/02-archives/README.md

 This directory contains archives related to evaluation 1.

 These evaluations were used in previous years and are provided for reference purposes only.
-They may not reflect the current course content or evaluation methods.
+They may not reflect the current course content or current evaluation methods.

 Please note that these archives are provided "as is" without any guarantees or warranties.